mocktomata/mocktomata/README.md

 `komondor` is your friendly guard dog for writing tests across boundaries.

+Check out my [pair programming schedule](docs/schedule.md) if you are interested in working together on this project.

 ## The problem

 Boundary is where two systems meet and communicate with each other using data structures and primitive types.